maticnetwork/terraform-polygon-supernets/docs/README.md

 chmod 600 ~/devnet_private.key
 ```

-By now, of the necessary AWS infrastructure for operating a Supernet should be deployed.
+By now, the necessary AWS infrastructure for operating a Supernet should be deployed.
 It's a good time to sign in to your AWS Console and examine the setup.

 ## Ansible Deployment Steps